itzownway/passenger-counter/README.md

-// Create a variable, bonusPoints.
-Initialize it as 50.
-Increase it to 100.
-// Decrease it down to 25, and then finally increase it to 70
-// Console.log the value after each step

 // intialize the count as 0
 // listen for clicks on the increment button
 // increment the count variable when the button is clicked